-Pessimism has pervaded the Moroccan literature on the development impacts of international migration.
+As has been the case in the general literature, pessimism has pervaded the Moroccan literature on the development impacts of international migration.
 It is generally believed that remittances are primarily used for daily expenses, conspicuous consumption and 'non-productive' investments, such as the construction of palatial houses, which spur inflation and do not create employment.
 Productive investment in agriculture or industry, by contrast, is claimed to be very limited.
 In many instances, it is argued, migrant households even withdraw from productive activities in and outside agriculture.
-This is believed to lead to a dangerous, passive dependency on remittance income (cf. Fadloullah et al., 2000; Hamdouch et al., 1979; Lazaar, 1987; Kagermeier, 1997; Mezdour, 1993).
+This is believed to lead to a dangerous, passive dependency on remittance income (cf. Fadloullah et al., 2000; Hamdouch et al., 1979; Lazaar, 1987; Kagermeier, 1997; Mezdour, 1993; Seddon 1981).

-However, the empirical and analytical basis of such assertions tends to be rather weak.
+However, the empirical and analytical basis of such assertions seems to be rather weak.
 Firstly, the vast majority of studies only address migrants and do not include non-migrants and their households in research populations.
-In fact, the lack of systematic comparisons between migrant and non-migrant households makes it impossible to assess properly the impact of migration on the economic status and consumption and investment patterns of households.
+The lack of systematic comparisons between migrant and non-migrant households makes it difficult to assess properly the impact of migration on the economic status and consumption and investment patterns of households.
 Secondly, virtually all studies ignore the analytical implications of the fungible nature of household income.
-Because the diverse sources of family income are typically pooled in the common household budget, it is not possible to earmark remittances (cf. Taylor, 1999).
-This makes common assertions such as "remittances are spent on x, y, or z....", difficult to sustain.4 Thirdly, impact studies tend to concentrate on remittances and migrants' activities and do not consider other sources of household income.
+Because the diverse sources of household income are typically pooled in the common household budget, it is not possible to earmark remittances (cf. Taylor, 1999).
+This makes common assertions such as "remittances are spent on x, y, or z....", difficult to sustain.3 Thirdly, impact studies tend to concentrate on remittances and migrants' activities and do not consider other sources of household income.
 Nevertheless, remittances and income from other sources are likely to affect each other reciprocally, whether income is pooled or not.
 Therefore, all activities of households should be taken into consideration - the 'whole household approach' advocated by Taylor (1999) - in order to assess properly the impact of migration.

-It is striking that claims that remittances are mostly used for conspicuous consumption (e.g., luxury houses, videos, television, satellite dishes, cars) are often not based on any attempt at systematic data collection at all (cf. Aït Hamza, 1988; Kagermeier, 1997).
-They tend to be based on general impressions, which typically tend to record only the most visible type of - status-related - expenditures such as cars and palatial houses.
+Furthermore, claims that remittances are mostly used for conspicuous consumption (e.g., luxury houses, videos, television, satellite dishes, cars) are often not based on any attempt at systematic data collection at all (cf. Aït Hamza, 1988; Kagermeier, 1997).
+They tend to be based on general impressions, which however typically tend to record only the most visible type of -status-related - expenditures such as cars and palatial houses.
 They are likely to ignore or underestimate other, less visible, but necessarily not less important, consumption and investments.
-To a considerable extent, assertions that migrants spend their money "irrationally" (cf. Aït Hamza, 1988) on luxury goods and non-productive investments have become truths in themselves, which are hardly subjected to sound empirical verification.
+Subsequently, assertions that migrants spend their money "irrationally" (cf. Aït Hamza, 1988) on luxury goods and non-productive investments can become truths in themselves, as they are hardly subjected to sound empirical verification.